seanstrom/Essays/importance-of-values.md

 ## Using Values

-In an ideal system, my workflow would consist of composing together functions with values and these values would serve as the contracts between all of my code.
+In an ideal system my workflow would consist of composing together functions with values, and these values would serve as the contracts between all of my code.
 For example, code that would normally perform operations like:

 * adding numbers
 * manipulating strings